 Bread of Healing Clinic

 The Bread of Healing Clinic (breadofhealingclinic.org) began as a ministry of Cross Lutheran Church, established with the support of community partners (UW-Madison Medical School, Aurora Health Care, other local churches).
-It continues now as a separately incorporated organization, holding clinics at Cross Lutheran Church and Eastbrook Church.
+It continues now as a separately incorporated organization, holding clinics at Cross Lutheran Church, Eastbrook Church and All Peoples Lutheran Church - Havenwoods.
 They provide:

 - High-quality medical care for people with chronic illnesses, who are working but are without access to health insurance.
 The clinic dispenses only a few pills at a time so that patients come back to be monitored and then receive more medication.